Documentation

 validate --strict | Fail on warnings (CI) |

-check | Minimal CI output |
+check | Minimal CI output focused on pass/fail summary |

 upgrade | Update to latest templates |